binerogroup/documentation/compute/launching-an-instance/cloud-management-portal.rst

 - Under **Root password**, select a complicated password.
 Save it as it will not be saved in the platform after provisioning.

 - Under **Network**, select the network you want to connect to.
-This could be either a :doc:`private subnet </networking/router/private-subnet/index>`
+This could be either a :doc:`subnet </networking/subnet/index>`
   (if you have one setup, if so the name is whatever you chose) or a :doc:`directly attached IP </networking/directly-attached-ips>` (the name would be based on the availability zone you previously chose).
-We recommend using a private subnet, for more information see our :doc:`/getting-started/launching-an-instance` guide.
+We recommend using a subnet, for more information see our :doc:`/getting-started/launching-an-instance` guide.

 - Press **Create** when done.